pewjan/pathfinding-visualizer/README.md

 # Technologies
 JavaScript

 React

 HTML

 CSS

 # Algorithm & Data Structure
-BFS
+BFS - Breadth For Search

-DFS
+DFS - Depth For Search

-BFS W/ Diagonal
+BFS W/ Diagonal - Breadth For Search with Diagonal

 All the algorithm was used ina 2D Array